Israeli Law Series 4 – Israel’s Immigration Law

 2018 – Preferential treatments for “high-tech companies”

 In 2018, the Israeli government introduced new rules giving foreign professionals hired by “high-tech companies” faster processing time for visa applications.
-If a company fits the criteria of “high-tech companies” set by the new rules, its foreign employees (if they fit certain criteria) may benefit from the expedited procedure.
+Foreign employees at “High-tech companies” may benefit from the expedited procedure.

 There are three situations: